iBitter-Stack: A Multi-Representation Ensemble Learning Model for Accurate Bitter Peptide Identification: Results and Discussions

+UniDL4BioPep, another recent model leveraging ESM-2 embeddings, reports solid results (MCC: 0.87, AUROC: 0.98), but lacks feature-level diversity, unlike our approach, which explicitly combines biochemical descriptors with deep embeddings for enhanced robustness.
 This performance advantage stems not only from our use of pre-trained PLM like ESM, but from the structured design of our ensemble architecture (Fig.~\ref{fig:pipeline}).
+By constructing a broad and diverse base learner pool, selecting top performers, and synthesizing their predictions into an 8-dimensional meta-representation, the model effectively captures consensus across complementary perspectives.
+The final Logistic Regression meta-learner then capitalizes on these fused signals to deliver reliable and well-calibrated predictions.

-By constructing 56 diverse base learners across seven feature encodings and eight classifiers, then selecting only the most effective based on strict performance criteria (MCC $\geq$ 0.8, Accuracy $\geq$ 90\%), our pipeline generates an 8-dimensional meta-representation that encapsulates consensus across high-performing learners.
-The final Logistic Regression meta-learner capitalizes on this distilled input to make reliable and robust decisions.
+The performance benefits of iBitter-Stack stem not only from leveraging pretrained language models like ESM but also from its structured ensemble architecture (Fig.~\ref{fig:pipeline}).
+By constructing a broad and diverse base learner pool, selecting top performers, and synthesizing their predictions into an 8-dimensional meta-representation, the model effectively captures consensus across complementary perspectives.
+The final Logistic Regression meta-learner then capitalizes on these fused signals to deliver reliable and well-calibrated predictions.

 A further testament to our model’s reliability is illustrated by the ROC curve shown in Fig.~\ref{fig:roc}.
-The proposed model achieves an AUROC of 0.981 on the independent test set—demonstrating exceptional discriminatory ability across all classification thresholds.
+The proposed model achieves an AUROC of 0.981 on the independent test set, demonstrating exceptional discriminatory ability across all classification thresholds.
 This high AUROC, on par with Bitter-RF and UniDL4BioPep, confirms that the model sustains a strong true positive rate while minimizing false positives, which is critical in peptide screening applications.

 The Matthews Correlation Coefficient (MCC), though originally highlighted for its usefulness in imbalanced settings, remains highly relevant even in balanced datasets.
-By considering all four confusion matrix components—true positives, true negatives, false positives, and false negatives—it offers a more reliable summary of performance than accuracy alone.
+By considering all four confusion matrix components, true positives, true negatives, false positives, and false negatives, it offers a more reliable summary of performance than accuracy alone.
 The consistently high MCC of our model across both evaluation settings reflects its robustness and generalizability.

 In conclusion, the proposed model advances the state of the art in bitter peptide classification by combining representational diversity, selective ensemble learning, and architectural modularity.
 Its strong empirical performance, paired design flexibility, positions it as a practical and powerful tool for future bioactivity prediction pipelines.